WordPress/wordpress-playground/packages/docs/site/docs/09-blueprints-api/03-data-format.md

 -   `php` (string): The preferred PHP version to use.
 Defaults to 'latest'.
 Only accepts major versions like "7.4" or "8.0".
 Minor versions like "7.4.1" are not supported.
 -   `wp` (string): The preferred WordPress version to use.
 Defaults to 'latest'.
 Only accepts major versions like "5.9" or "6.0".
 Minor versions like "5.9.1" are not supported.

+## PHP extensions

+The `phpExtensions` property is an array of PHP extensions to load.
+It can contain the following values:

+-   `gd`: Installs the GD extension.
+-   `xml-bundle`: Installs the XML bundle extension (libxml, xml, dom, simplexml, xmlreader, xmlwriter).
+-   `mbstring`: Installs the mbstring extension.